utyug/exness_hiring_test/README.md

 What we expect you to do:
 * Come up with some solution with relevant control group selection
-* Make an estimation of uplift in terms of two metrics of interest (rev_post, profit_post) and statistical significance
+* Make an estimation of uplift in terms of two metrics of interest (rev_post, profit_post) and its statistical significance
 * Wrap up your solution as reproducible code in jupyter notebook and concluding part with short summary of your results

 Hope you will enjoy the task ;)